• Skip to primary navigation

 It takes a fair amount of time to bake, but the hands-on time is truly minimal.
 The steps below show how simple it is to assemble.

-First you start by sautéing the veggies in three stages:
+1. First you start by sautéing the veggies in three stages over medium-high heat in a large skillet:

-6. Remove from the oven and let cool for 10 minutes before serving
+6. Remove from the oven once the quiche is baked and golden brown.
+Let cool for 10 minutes before serving.

 plate with slice of quiche and a fork with a bite on it